pwright/artemiscloud-hello-world/README.md

 ## Summary

-This example shows how to set up the Artemis operator.
+This example shows how to set up the Artemis operator, with a console and exposing metrics.

 ## Next steps